-Once you determined shutter style, finish, configuration, and have measured according to our measuring instructions, order shutters by phone, fax, or right here online!
+Once you determined shutter style, finish, configuration, and have measured according to our traditional or plantation measuring instructions, order shutters by phone, fax, or right here online!

 A shutter unit that only covers the lower portion of a window.

 A shutter unit that is made specifically for an individual window opening.

 A horizontal bar that creates top and bottom louver sections, allowing the sections to rotate independently.

 A shutter unit that has one set of shutters on the top and one on the bottom.

 Ornamental wood attached to the wall to the outside of the window opening.
 Generally used to give the window a finished appearance.